devDucks/astroarch/README.md

-# Welcome to the AstroArch!
+# Welcome to AstroArch!
 Astrophotography on ArchLinux for Raspberry Pis/x64 and Manjaro and all Arch derived distros
 ![astroarch](https://user-images.githubusercontent.com/4163222/216557489-08221a7f-d835-4837-a219-1bc73f01f9c3.png)